-In your loop function, write code to read each of the 4 ADC values and output the four values over the serial port.
+In your loop function, write code to read each of the 4 ADC values and output the four values as both the raw value read and in Volts over the serial port.
 To read the ADC, you must:

-- Set the ADCMUX register appropriately (do not overwrite the voltage source bits). - Start the conversion (look for ADCS bit). - Wait for the conversion to complete (by monitoring the ADCS bit). - Read the value out of the ADC register.
+- Set the ADMUX register appropriately (do not overwrite the voltage source bits). - Start the conversion (look for ADSC bit). - Wait for the conversion to complete (by monitoring the ADSC bit). - Read the value out of the ADC register.